gatsbyjs/gatsby/docs/docs/adding-a-shopping-cart-with-snipcart.md

 </section>
 ```

 Snipcart uses these attributes (`data-item-*`) to figure out what your customer is trying to buy and how much to charge them.
-The ID, price, URL, and name attributes are all required but there are several others that you can add to enhance the shopping cart.
+The ID, price, URL, and name attributes are all required but there are several other attributes that you can add to enhance the shopping cart.

 Importantly, `data-item-url` denotes the URL of the webpage displaying the product(s).
 Snipcart needs to crawl this page to validate the order.
 The web crawler looks for the HTML element with the `snipcart-add-item` CSS class as well as the `data-item-id` and checks what it finds there against whatever is in the cart.